Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 The 56-year old Navy veteran, who lives with his wife and son in Atlanta, has only months to live, according to his wife, Lisa.

-His son, Andrew Skinner, 23, has started a campaign to raise money to help his father check off one of the last things on his bucket list: attending the upcoming 2019 Super Bowl.
+His son, Andrew Skinner, 23, has started a campaign to raise money to help his father check one last wish off his bucket list, attending the upcoming 2019 Super Bowl.

 His GoFundMe campaign, “The Commander’s Final Send-off,” was also created to raise awareness for the incredible life Steven has lived.